ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

       return this.finishNode(node, "MemberExpression");
     }
 ```
-Function Call Parsing: If a parenthesis token is encountered and noCalls is false, it indicates a function call.
-The method parses the arguments of the call, handles potential async arrow functions, and finishes the call expression node.
-It also adjusts parser state variables related to async and yield parsing.
+**Function Call Parsing**: If a parenthesis token is encountered and `noCalls` is false, it indicates a function call.
+The method parses the arguments of the call using `parseCallExpressionArguments`, handles potential `async` arrow functions, and finishes the call expression node.
+It also adjusts parser state variables related to `async` and `yield` parsing.

 ```js
     else if (!noCalls && this.match(tt.parenL)) {